leomeyer/Arducom/doc/setups.md

 This example uses software serial port emulation on the Arduino.
 The default baud rate of the HC-05 is 9600 baud which is quite slow but works for a test.
-If you change the baud rate be aware that software serial stops working well from 115200 baud onwards on 16 MHz devices; possible less on slower ones.
+If you change the baud rate be aware that software serial stops working well from 115200 baud onwards on 16 MHz devices; possibly less on slower ones.

 To enable software serial in the hello-world sketch, follow these steps: